A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Problem Statement

-\begin{remark} Since an optimization problem with uncertain local cost functions can be transformed into an epigraph reformulation problem with the same form as the (\ref{DRCP}), it is without loss of generality that this paper only considers the uncertainty appearing in the local constraints. \end{remark}
+where $\mathcal{F}$ is the intersection of local feasible sets of all agents, i.e., $\mathcal{F}=\bigcap^m_{i=1}\mathcal{F}_i$. \end{assumption} \begin{remark} Since an optimization problem with uncertain local cost functions can be transformed into an epigraph reformulation problem with the same form as the (\ref{DRCP}), it is without loss of generality that this paper only considers the uncertainty appearing in the local constraints. \end{remark}